alexjnoble/Topaz2_5D/README.md

 ## Usage

 Tomograms should be binned (downsampled betwee 4 and 16 times) prior to using Topaz 2.5D.
+Tomograms should be in .mrc format and coordinates should be in x,y,z format (space-delimited, no commas; one particle per line, one file per tomogram with the same basename as the tmogram).

 The script can be run from the command line and takes a number of arguments.

 ```bash
 ./topaz2_5d.py train -t tomos/*mrc -c coords/*coords -o output -n 8 -e 1000 -V 2